Workers' College

 Workers' College (လုပ်သားများ ကောလိပ်) was an affiliated college of Yangon University.
-The college, located in Botataung in eastern Yangon, offered undergraduate programs in liberal arts, sciences and law mostly to part-time students.
+The college, located in Botataung Township in eastern Yangon, Myanmar, offered undergraduate programs in liberal arts, sciences and law mostly to part-time students.
 Since 2004, the campus of Workers' College has been turned into the newly created National Management University of Myanmar.

 History

 The college was formerly established as the University for Adult Education in 1948 to 1964 and later changed to University for the Aged, as an affiliated college of Yangon University in 1964 to 1974.
 It was renamed Workers' College in 1974 to 1980.

 Programs

 Workers' College offered undergraduate degree programs leading to Bachelor of Arts (BA), Bachelor of Science (BSc), and Bachelor of Laws (LLB).